 For best quality, store in a cool, dark place (away from light).
 Plan to use canned lemon curd within 3–4 months.
 Browning and/or separation may occur with longer storage; discard any time these changes are observed.

-Prepared lemon curd can also be frozen instead of canned for up to 1 year without quality changes when thawed.
+Prepared lemon curd can also be frozen instead of canned for up to one year without quality changes when thawed.
 Package in freezer containers after straining and cooling to room temperature.
 To thaw, place the container in a refrigerator at 40°F or lower for 24 hours before intended use.
 After thawing, consume within 4 weeks.
-(See freezer lemon curd)
+(See freezer lemon curd.)

-For lime curd, use the same recipe but substitute 1 cup bottled lime juice and 1/4 cup fresh lime zest for the lemon juice and zest.
+For lime curd, use the same recipe but substitute 1 cup bottled lime juice and one-quarter cup fresh lime zest for the lemon juice and zest.

 Other citrus or fruit curds are not recommended for canning at this time.